arunoda/tusker/readme.md

 ## Why?
 Let's look at following scenario

-* We receive chunks of ogg's to encode into different servers
+* We are transcoding ogg streams into mp3 realtime
-* All of those are related to single stream
-* And we also receive the end of the stream too
-* Now we need to notify back, after all the chunks are encoded
+* And oggs are coming as chunks (<15 secs)
+* We have deployed several servers and routing is random and stateless

-## Do it with Tusker
+## Lets Cordinate this with Tusker

 ### When we are encoding chunks
 ~~~js